-UNIVERSAL PRIVATE EQUITY
+UNIVERSAL PRIVATE CAPITAL PLC

 Investments | Venture Capital | Commercial Finance | Discreet Trader Pro | Financial Training | Offshore Services | International Banking | Trusts & Foundations | International Company Formations | Aviation Services | Yacht Services | International Property Ownership | Careers | Contact Us

 Universal Private Capital PLC, City Point, 1 Ropemaker Street, Moorgate, London, EC2Y 9HT.
 Universal Private Capital Ltd is part of a group consisting of, Universal Global Capital Ltd, Universal Corporate Finance Ltd, Universal Mortgage Solutions Ltd and Universal Property & Investment Corporation Ltd. Universal Private Capital PLC is registered under the Data Protection Act under reference ZA219552.
 Calls may be monitored and recorded in order to help us to improve our quality of service.

 UNIVERSAL INTERNATIONAL PROPERTY OWNERSHIP

 Many people who own or intend to own property abroad do not fully understand or recognise the implications of Capital Gains Tax, Inheritance Tax and the peculiar rules relating to Forced Heirship.